scottcarr/beagle/rebuildI2C.md

 ##DISCLAIMER 2

-Is is a sort of hackish way to accomplish what we need.
+This is a sort of hackish way to accomplish what we need.
 Making our own layer would be better/more sustainable, but it'd also be a lot more work.
 I'll try to work on that over break.